 The surgeon places a small self-retaining retractor to open the surgical wound.
 So, the lamina (bone covering the spinal canal) emerges.
-Then, he shaves away part of it to expose a thick ligament that covers the spinal canal.
+Then a small part of it is shaved to expose the thick ligament that covers the spinal canal (ligamentum flavum).

 Removal of a Herniated Disk

 A herniated disk is taken out if it is the cause of the compression.
 As much of the disc is removed as is necessary to take pressure off the nerve.